percona/k8spsmdb-docs/docs/expose.md

     between the mongos instances while client is still iterating the cursor on some large collection.

-This feature can be configured in the `replsets` (for MondgoDB instances Pod) and `sharding` (for mongos Pod) sections of the [deploy/cr.yaml  :octicons-link-external-16:](https://github.com/percona/percona-server-mongodb-operator/blob/main/deploy/cr.yaml)
+This feature can be configured in the `replsets` (for mongod Pods) and `sharding` (for mongos Pods) sections of the [deploy/cr.yaml  :octicons-link-external-16:](https://github.com/percona/percona-server-mongodb-operator/blob/main/deploy/cr.yaml)
 file:

 * set `expose.enabled` option to `true` to allow exposing Pods via services,
 * set `expose.exposeType` option specifying the IP address type to be used:
     * `ClusterIP` - expose the Pod’s service with an internal static IP address.
-This variant makes MongoDB Pod only reachable from within the Kubernetes cluster.
+This variant makes the service reachable only from within the Kubernetes cluster.
     * `NodePort` - expose the Pod’s service on each Kubernetes node’s IP address at a static port.
-ClusterIP service, to which the node port will be routed, is automatically created in this variant.
+A ClusterIP service, to which the node port will be routed, is automatically created in this variant.
 As an advantage, the service will be reachable from outside the cluster by node address and port number, but the address will be bound to a specific Kubernetes node.
     * `LoadBalancer` - expose the Pod’s service externally using a cloud provider’s load balancer.
-Both ClusterIP and NodePort services are automatically created in this variant.
+Both [ClusterIP and NodePort services are automatically created :octicons-link-external-16:](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) in this variant

-If this feature is enabled, URI looks like `mongodb://databaseAdmin:databaseAdminPassword@<ip1>:<port1>,<ip2>:<port2>,<ip3>:<port3>/admin?replicaSet=rs0&ssl=false` All IP adresses should be *directly* reachable by application.
+If the NodePort feature is enabled, the URI looks like `mongodb://databaseAdmin:databaseAdminPassword@<ip1>:<port1>,<ip2>:<port2>,<ip3>:<port3>/admin?replicaSet=rs0&ssl=false` All IP adresses should be *directly* reachable by the application.

 ## Controlling hostnames in replset configuration